SharePoint/sp-dev-docs/docs/solution-guidance/search-api-usage-sharepoint-add-in.md

 **When is it a good fit?**

 - This API is a great fit for SharePoint-hosted Add-ins and Provider-hosted Add-ins running on any web platform.
-- Some examples of these scenarios are ASP.NET MVC web sites, PHP web sites, Python web sites, etc.
+- Some examples of these scenarios are ASP.NET MVC websites, PHP websites, Python websites, etc.

 **Getting Started**